 Short Answer: It is up to the intersex person to decide if they are transgender or not.
 So, never assume and always ask the person.
 Long Answer: Definitions First: Cisgender = When an Endosex (not born intersex) person, agrees with their birth assignment.
 Ipso Gender = When an Intersex person agrees with their birth assignment.… Continue reading Can an Intersex person be Transgender?

 I like to teach that gender is our personality and that a penis and a vagina does not create our gender identity.
-We are not assigned our personality, we just become it.
-Just like becoming left or right handed, or being able to be ambidextrous and use both hands.
-We now trust a child… Continue reading A Penis and a Vagina does not Create our Gender Identity
+I feel that my gender identity is a personal feeling and a way I internally feel about myself.
+My gender identity has nothing to do with my chromosomes, hormones, genitals or reproductive system.… Continue reading The way I see it: A Penis and a Vagina does not Create our Gender Identity

 Intersex Day of Remembrance, also known as Intersex Solidarity Day, is an international awareness day that aims to draw attention to the issues faced by members of the intersex community.
 It is observed on November 8, marking the birth anniversary of Herculine Barbin.
 Herculine was a hermaphrodite who wrote a memoir about their life and… Continue reading Intersex Day of Remembrance and Solidarity 2017